aKaReZa75/Repair/README.md

+# Repair

+> [!CAUTION]
+> It is absolutely critical that you carefully read every single word of this document, line by line, to ensure you don't miss any details.
+Nothing can be overlooked.

 # 💻 How to Use Git and GitHub
 To access the repository files and save them on your computer, there are two methods available:
 1. **Using Git Bash and Cloning the Repository**